gedonizr6/noop/README.md

 # These are real events
 ## In case of my death or loss of sanity - please use these documents to bring the responsible to justice.
 >[!NOTE]
 >Sorry for my English and unstructured narration.
 It's a draft.
 I will correct it gradually.
+Also keep in mind that this text was written in the middle of events.

 >[!NOTE]
 >I started to use "you" or "the victim" instead of me.
-Because I assume that I'm not the only one.
+Because I assume that there are others.

 I live in Ukraine for 15+ years.
 Also I have Russian citizenship.
 Some group trying to control me against my will at least from the start of the Russo-Ukrainian war.